Fiction in the public interest

 The Summit

 The year-round program includes a rigorous selection process and culminates in the annual Floodlight Summit.
-Investigative journalists and filmmakers spend three days together in an intimate setting in spirited conversation about the best ways to translate reporting into engrossing films and television series.
+Pulitzer Prize-winning investigative journalists and Academy Award-winning filmmakers spend three days together in an intimate setting in spirited conversation about the best ways to translate reporting into engrossing films and TV screens.

-After days of pitches, panel discussions with legends in journalism and film, and one-on-one meetings, attendees leave Floodlight with a new understanding and appreciation for each other’s industry.
-New relationships are formed and collaborations are explored in order to bring these stories to light.
+After days of pitches, panel discussions with legends in journalism and film, and one-on-one meetings, attendees leave Floodlight with a new understanding and appreciation of the other’s industry.
+New relationships are formed and projects are discussed to bring these stories to light.

 The Floodlight Select Journalists and their stories hail from all corners of the globe, including Africa, Asia, Europe, Latin America, the Middle East, Oceania, and the United States.